ZhongUncle/zhonguncle.github.io/_blogs/6afb5dbb8450cd39165bc0fcde6f7ca2.md

 category: Research
 date: 2023-05-31
 title: How to record TikTok's live stream on macOS
-excerpt: "How to record TikTok's live stream on macOS, it means how to obtain TikTok’s push source URL."
+excerpt: "Recently, I saw some live broadcasts on Douyin that were really interesting, and I wanted to record them.
+So I studied how to record these live broadcasts.
+There are two methods: recording the screen and downloading from the push source."
-originurl:
+originurl: "/index.html"
 ---
 Recently, I saw some live broadcasts on Douyin that were really interesting, and I wanted to record them.
 So I studied how to record these live broadcasts.
 There are two methods: recording the screen and downloading from the push source.